-To help kick off the definitive article I read Blogging the Revolution by Francisco Toro and Juan Cristobal, the guys behind Caracas Chronicles.
-I first found Caracas Chronicles by researching prisons in Latin America.
-Francisco Toro writes several pieces, this one on prison gladiators, for the New York Times blog, Latitude.
-I’ve followed Caracas Chronicles ever since.
+To help kick off the definitive article I read Blogging the Revolution by Francisco Toro and Juan Nagel.
+“Quico” Toro founded the web’s best English-language Venezuela blog Caracas Chronicles and also publishes for the Washington Post, The Atlantic and other outlets.
+I’ve followed Caracas Chronicles ever since.reading this one on prison gladiators for the New York Times blog, Latitude.
 I love it because it’s the daily grind in Venezeuela from an economist’s point of view.

 The book is a summary of the most important posts from the last 10 years.
 Here’s the introduction by Guillermo Aveledo:

 [T]he blog’s trio has tackled a myriad of different and, sadly, recurring issues: political encroachment and squabbles, economic and policy fallacies, sovereign debt, pollution, crime and security, drug trafficking, beauty queens, prison conditions and riots, labour issues, historical foibles, and so on.

 Reading the book changed my rant entirely.
 Otherwise it would’ve been a crude rehash of what’s appeared on The Economist Americas page over the years.
 The two Caracas Chronicles guys, on the other hand, are exiles inside the culture but outside the borders.
 They have a unique perspective unclouded by short-term hysteria or desperation to remove Chavez, yet not gringos ignorant of the country’s quirks.
 Take your undestanding of chavismo to the next level with Blogging the Revolution (buying through that link supports Expat Chronicles).